Defense Attorneys for Disorderly Persons Charges

 - Fake ID's

 An individual accused of an Indictable Crime may have his allegations presented to a grand jury, while a person accused of a DP offense does not have the same right, and if elected, must instead stand for trial in front of a judge.

 100% FREE CONSULTATION

 As experienced criminal defense attorneys, we understand that you're facing a difficult and uncertain time.
-If you're concerned about the safety and security of your future following a criminal charge for a Misdemeanor Offense, we recommend consulting a seasoned criminal defense team like the team here at Simon Law Group.
+If you're concerned about the safety and security of your future following a criminal charge for a Misdemeanor Offense, we recommend consulting a seasoned criminal defense team like the team here at Simon Law Group, LLC.
 Contact us for a free and confidential consultation.